 Risk assessments are shared with volunteers if they are relevant to the role they are undertaking.

-In the event that an activity could lead to a significant risk of injury from manual handling, volunteers will be trained by a competent person, with periodic refreshers.
+In the event that an activity might lead to risk of injury from manual handling, volunteers will be trained by a competent person, with periodic refreshers.